- 1. What's Bushcraft?

 There's no end to online how-to videos, illustrated books, and bushcraft blogs, but if you want to interact with people of all skill levels putting bushcraft tools and skills into practice, look up an event (often called a "rendezvous") in your area.
 A great place to form an online and real-world network of backwoods buddies is the BushcraftUSA.com forum, which has a section dedicated to local, national, and international bushcraft events.
 The site's also useful for—among many other things—reviews on paid workshops.

 If you have kids, encourage them to join a scouting-type program with a focus on hands-on outdoor projects.
 We like the co-ed, all-are-welcome Navigators USA but any organization that encourages family participation and promotes primitive skill-building will do.

-Don’t wait for the perfect camping weather, the next regional rendezvous, or for UPS to deliver your shiny new blade.
+Don’t wait for the perfect camping weather, the next regional rendezvous, or for UPS to deliver your shiny new blade or some other bushcraft tool.
 Just jump into it.
-When you spend time working with different wood and natural fibers, and learn which stones chip and flake just so, it soon becomes second nature.
+When you spend time working with different wood and natural fibers, and learn which stones chip and flake just so (and which are the best tools), it soon becomes second nature.
 Or, really, first nature; we’re still genetically programmed to exist in and interact with our wild environment, rather than smartphone keypads and video game controllers.
 Nothing wrong with a few rounds of Minecraft, but the analog version’s a whole lot better.